NetApp/trident/docs/dag/kubernetes/deploying_trident.rst

 Deploying Trident as an enhanced CSI Provisioner
 ================================================

-The Trident 19.10 release is built on a production-ready CSI 1.1 provisioner implementation.
-This allows Trident to absorb standardized features like snapshots, while still retaining its ability to innovate on the storage model.
+Trident provides a CSI frontend that can be used to install Trident as a CSI provisioner.
+Available exclusively for Kubernetes ``1.13`` and above, this allows Trident to absorb standardized features like snapshots while still retaining its ability to innovate on the storage model.

 To setup Trident as a CSI provisioner, refer to the :ref:`Deployment Guide <deploying-in-kubernetes>`.
 Ensure that the required :ref:`Feature Gates <Feature Requirements>` are enabled.